lucasdietrich/AVRTOS/readme.md

 - I/O : leds, uart
 - Kernel Assertions (__ASSERT)
 - Custom errors code: e.g. : EAGAIN, EINVAL, ETIMEOUT
+- Efficient pending feature, allowing to pass directly an object (mutex, semaphore, mem slab bloc, fifo item) to a pending thread.
+No need to do the whole process : unlock/lock for a mutex or free/allocate for a memory block if a thread is pending for the object being available.
+- Mutex thread owner

 What paradigms/concepts are not supported:
 - Nested interrupts